 Due to conflicting weights in a similar relationship, the confirmation logic fails to trigger and the relationship is in an unconfirmed state.
 As the global rule of the algorithm is to achieve a confirmed state, it revisits the node and generates a question for confirmation.

 If stated that “Addison is not a woman”. the relationship between Addison and woman (which had positive weights) is negated by “not” and achieves a zero state where the relationship is lost.
 Now that there is no conflict, the confirmation state is achieved based on the available relationship.

 In order to avoid confirmation in the first instance, the default confirmation weight on the platform is set to 25 such exact matches of the entire association, in order to achieve a confirmation state.
 This ensures that the machine arrives at the correct decisions following repeated observation or occurrences.

 During one of our workshops, a question was raised as to how a machine might comprehend words such as “filibuster or awakening” when encountered during a conversation or reading.
 This workshop helped us to detect how the machine may comprehend a pattern of this sort.

-Relationships and weights play a critical role in enabling the machine to comprehend in a similar way to humans and exhibit intelligence through perception, learning, reasoning, and abstracting, more naturally than hard-wired machines.
+Relationships and weights play a critical role in enabling the machine to comprehend in a similar way way as humans, and exhibit intelligence through perception, learning, reasoning, and abstracting, and do so more naturally than hard-wired machines can.